Run Python Scripts

 - Python 3.9+

-Create Python Script
+Create a Python Script

 Step 1: Access Script Management